Office of Audits

 Advisory services are agreed to by management and include: advice to functional and program management regarding existing, proposed or revised processes and procedures and training of functional, program and district personnel on changes to procedures, internal control processes, laws and state and federal regulations.

-This includes: cost studies, investigations and assistance with external auditors of the department.
-The assistance with external audits usually involves reviewing responses to audit finding, helping with a dispute of a finding and/or audit financial settlement, providing guidance on documentation needed to address findings and acting as a liaison between the department and federal government.
+This includes cost studies, investigations, and assistance with external auditors of the department.
+The assistance with external audits usually involves reviewing responses to audit findings, helping with a dispute of a finding and/or audit financial settlement, providing guidance on documentation needed to address findings, and acting as a liaison between the department and the federal government.

-In all endeavors the objective of the Office of Audits is to add value and to improve the departments operations.
+In all endeavors, the objective of the Office of Audits is to add value and to improve the departments' operations.
 This is mostly accomplished through our monitoring of the department’s sub-recipients as required by the Single Audit Act.
-For further information please see Georgia Department of Public Health Policies # AU-02001, AU-02002, AU-02003 and AU-02004.

 Page last updated 1/4/2023